UniMath/agda-unimath/src/group-theory/sums-of-finite-families-of-elements-abelian-groups.lagda.md

   {l1 l2 : Level} (G : Ab l1) (A : Finite-Type l2)
   where

+  abstract
     interchange-sum-add-finite-Ab :
       (f g : type-Finite-Type A → type-Ab G) →
       sum-finite-Ab G A (λ a → add-Ab G (f a) (g a)) ＝ add-Ab G (sum-finite-Ab G A f) (sum-finite-Ab G A g) interchange-sum-add-finite-Ab =
-    interchange-sum-mul-finite-Commutative-Monoid (commutative-monoid-Ab G) A
+      interchange-product-mul-finite-Commutative-Monoid
+        ( commutative-monoid-Ab G)
+        ( A)
 ```

 ### Interchange law of sums and negation